Community Kiosk

 Business goal & challenges

 The company’s goal is to maintain a relevant communication service that is attainable and accessible to every individual.
-Some of the key factors that allowed us to maintain the business goal started from a realistic view point of the market, its demographic and the current strength and validity of the GOV program.
+Some of the key factors that allowed us to maintain the business goal started from market view point and research, its demographic and the current strength and validity of the GOV program.
 The challenges that build up where majorly involved with lack of brand familiarity, misalignments and misunderstanding about the benefits.
 Our solution for these factors were aligned towards brand familiarity.
-Starting with branding, we went through market research and build solutions based in already existing problems.
+Starting with branding, we went through customer research and build solutions based in already existing problems.

 Project production and methodologies